"Where there is mystery, it is generally suspected there must also be evil'.-Lord Byron

 Mr Jerigan had remained in the corridor, and there was little Lord Cadwallader could have done for the Lady Llywelyn, at that stage of her advanced illness.
 Lord Cadwallader was weeping and beyond restraint, as he was enhalsing the body of the beloved Lady Llywelyn.
 It was obvious to me that he was not in a respectable condition to speak about my departure from the house, and judging from the inusitate circumstance I refrained, from discussing the issue with him.
 It was not ethical I surmised to occupy his agonising thoughts in matters that did not pertain to his wife.

-After further deliberation as well, I made certain that I would consult this delicate procedure, with a family member or legal guardian of the estate, who would assume the affairs of the estate, if Lord Cadwallader was to die afterwards.
+After further deliberation as well, I made certain that I would consult the delicate procedure of the purchase of the house, with a family member or legal guardian of the estate, who would assume the affairs of the estate, if Lord Cadwallader was to die afterwards.
 As I saw him, I descried the exact cark and desperation of yesterday in his crestfallen eyes and speech.
 His voice was still broken and fragile in rue, as he dwaled to the corpse of the Lady Llywelyn.
 He had explained her last wish that was a Delphic warning to bury her in the estate, and that she would not be in sooth at peace, if Lord Cadwallader did not honour her moribund request.
 The visual seriousness in his eyes reflected that plea patently.

 She had insisted and thigged him to bury her in a crypt.
 There, she would rest forever in this eternal sanctuary, and she would be waiting for Lord Cadwallader to join her.
 It was difficult to not be impressed, by this adamant and fremd declaration.
 I did not know what to think of his incomprehensible words, and Lord Cadwallader told me that he needed to rest.
 He hent my right arm, with all his remaining vigour, and reiterated her thraving claim.